-More detailed document requirements can be found in the relevant Port Information sheets.
+More detailed document requirements can be found in the Network map.

-Terminal operation hours and terms for storage charges vary and we recommend that you check the local conditions through the relevant Port Information sheets.
+Terminal operation hours and terms for storage charges vary and we recommend that you check the local conditions through the Network map.

 The exact dimensions are required to ensure that the vehicle can be stowed properly to avoid damage and to calculate freight.
 The dimensions may be verified by WWL through physical inspection.
 In case of discrepancies we will notify the shipper prior loading if time permits.

 More information about Product Measurement can be found here

 All vehicles are driven onto the vessel and keys must therefore be left in the vehicle or handed over to the terminal operator as per custom of the port.